How To Be Happy: Is It Realistic To Expect Happiness?

 The Happiness Myth And The Human Experience

-The idea that all humans experience ups and downs sounds elementary but some in the self-help, self-growth, happiness industry would have you believe otherwise (at least that is the impression one gets).
+The idea that all humans experience ups and downs sounds elementary but some in the self-help, self-growth, happiness industry would have you believe otherwise.

 We live in a world where, unlike our ancestors, most of our basic needs are met.
 We no longer need to focus on hunting for food and fending off predators (maybe creditors, but not predators).